nikolaskuim/CheckIP/readme.md

 ### Prerequisites

-python 3 on a linux environment is required to run this script
+* python 3 on a linux environment is required to run this script
+* spare gmail account credentials

 ### Installing